KianaMsqt/weather-forecast/README.md

 * Humidity

 ## Installation
-To install the Weather Forecast project, follow these steps:

-1. Clone the repository to your local machine:
+To install the Weather Forecast project, Clone the repository to your local machine:

 `git clone https://github.com/KianaMsqt/weather-forecast.git`

-2. Create a .env file in the root directory of the project and add your OpenWeatherMap API key:

-`API_KEY=your_api_key_here`

 ## Demo